By Deborah Goonan, Independent American Communities

 Which one of these family members will be forced to park their car in a garage offsite, or get rid of it?

 What if you have a garage, but you use it for household storage or for running a home-based business?
 If you live in a multi-generation household or you have kids in college, where will you park all of those vehicles?

 What about overnight guests from out of town?
 Where should they park?
 Maybe Hamilton County doesn’t welcome out of town visitors?

 County residents must now live in fear of hefty fines — up to $2,500 for a first offense — for the “crime” of parking a vehicle they own outside their home.

 City of Chicago’s “impound system” subject of lawsuit

 The city of Chicago’s vehicle “impound system” is another outrageous example of local government abusing fines and fees.
 City law gives local authorities the power to seize your vehicle for a number of offenses, including unpaid parking or traffic tickets, unpaid fines, and minor drug offenses.

 In some cases, authorities have impounded vehicles even when the owners did nothing wrong.
 For example, consider a lawsuit filed by Institute for Justice, on behalf of Spencer Byrd, a 51-year-old from Illinois.
-City authorities impounded Byrd’s vehicle following a traffic stop, because his passenger possessed a small amount of heroin.
+City authorities impounded Byrd’s vehicle, following a traffic stop, because his passenger possessed a small amount of heroin.

 Byrd was later found innocent on all charges, but the City’s towing operator refused to release his vehicle unless he paid all accumulated charges, as authorized by City Ordinance.
-After nearly three years, those impound charges total close to $17,000.
+After nearly three years, those impound charges totaled close to $17,000.

 Byrd is a carpenter, and the impounded truck also holds many of the tools of his trade, creating a much bigger economic hardship.